Dayot Upamecano: RB Leipzig

 On 13 January 2017, Upamecano joined RB Leipzig on a 4 1/2-year deal, for a reported €10 million fee.
 On 4 February 2017, he made his Bundesliga debut under coach Ralph Hasenhüttl in a 1–0 defeat against Borussia Dortmund.
 On 13 September 2017, he made his Champions League debut in a 1–1 draw against Monaco.
 On 9 February 2018, he scored his first goal in a 2–0 win over Augsburg.
 On 2 July 2018, he was shortlisted for the 2018 Golden Boy award.

 On 31 July 2020, Upamecano signed a new deal until 2023.
 In the 2019–20 season, he reached with RB Leipzig the Champions League semi-finals under coach Julian Nagelsmann.

 Bayern Munich

 On 14 February 2021, Bayern Munich announced an agreement for the signing of Upamecano on a five-year deal, to be effective as of 1 July 2021.
 The club reportedly met his release clause from Leipzig, set at €42.5 million.
 Upamecano's first game as a Bayern player came in a pre-season friendly on 16 July 2021 against fellow Bundesliga side 1.
 FC Köln that saw Bayern lose 3–2 after fielding a side largely consisting of reserve and youth players.

 He made his competitive debut on the opening day of the 2021–22 Bundesliga season, starting at centre-back alongside Niklas Süle in a 1–1 away draw against Borussia Mönchengladbach.
 He scored his first goal for the club in a 4–0 win over VfL Wolfsburg on 17 December, heading in a cross from Thomas Müller.

+During the 2022–23 UEFA Champions League, Bayern defeated Upamecano's France compatriot Kylian Mbappé's Paris Saint-Germain in the round of 16, only for them to be eliminated by a 4–1 defeat on aggregate to Manchester City in the quarter-finals, in which Upamecano's performances were heavily criticised.
+Due to this, a beIN SPORTS' Arabic commentator referred to Upamecano as "Upamaguire" (this being due to Harry Maguire's poor form at the time).

+On 4 November 2023, he scored his first goal of the 2023–24 season in the fourth minute of a 4–0 away win over Borussia Dortmund.
+In February 2024, Upamecano was sent off twice in the span of four days: on 14 February, he received his first straight red card in the Champions League during the round of 16 first leg away match against Lazio, which resulted in a penalty kick and a 1–0 defeat; on 18 February, he received two yellow cards and again conceded a penalty in a 3–2 loss to Bochum in the Bundesliga.

+During 2024–25 Bundesliga season, under Vincent Kompany management, Upamecano performances improved drastically, as he helped Bayern to reclaim its title as Bundesliga champions.